ubbdst/elasticsearch-rdf-river/README.rst

 Introduction
 ============

-The EEA RDF River Plugin for ElasticSearch allows to harvest metadata from SPARQL endpoints or plain RDF files into ElasticSearch.
+This River Plugin for ElasticSearch allows to harvest metadata from SPARQL endpoints or plain RDF files into ElasticSearch.
 It is provided as a plugin.

+The original RDF River Plugin is available from https://github.com/eea/eea.elasticsearch.river.rdf

+This version is modified to meet the University of Bergen Library requirements.

 .. contents::